rogerthat39/100-days-of-code/log.md

 **Today's Progress:** Continued work on yesterday's benchmarking application in C#

 **Thoughts:** My computer is starting to run really slow, and it's fighting me every step of the way for this application.
 It's hard to debug when I don't know if I'm waiting for the output to appear, or if there's a bug in my code causing nothing to happen.
-A bit sad that I'll probably need a new laptop soon.
+And especially hard when the battery spontaneously runs out without warning me.

+## Day 97: 28 February, 2019

+**Today's Progress:** Picked up an old incomplete C# minesweeper clone - tidied up some of the code and started planning how to do the next parts.

+**Thoughts:** Mostly re-writing functions and adding in new comments today.
+I did not leave good notes on what this thing does.
+There are a few issues that I don't quite know how to solve - namely how to get a clicked '0' to also click all the buttons around it when I don't have the index number of that original '0' - but at least the code I have seems to work even if it's a little naive.